Improvements to the SteamVR Beta on Linux

 2- Simple Feedback Process

-The updated feedback process allows Linux users to give insights but proposals defining the path of future updates.
+The updated feedback process allows Linux users to give insights and proposals defining the path of future updates.

 3- Expansion of the material Library: